tunderix/Kamesennin/README.md

 In production these variables are found from heroku-application as environmental variables.

-#Running Application
+# Running Application
 To run the bot:
-´npm start´
+`npm start`

 Starting application launches bot.js, which launches discord bot with DISCORD_AUTH_TOKEN -identifier.

-#Deploying changes into production
+# Deploying changes into production
 Production is atm running in heroku.
 To deploy to heroku you use the "heroku-deploy" branch.
 Code will automatically deploy at this point.